-By Gregg Durham, Carmelite novice
+By Gregg Durham, Carmelite novice in formation in USA

 It was on my last surprise visit home to Trinidad about a month ago, I walked through the living room and as usual Fr Hugh was on the phone, with his usual mischievous smile.
 He glanced up at me and remarked, “Be still my heart… now I could dead!
 Look who walked in here with his fat self.”

 The woman on the phone line as usual yelled at him for his remark.
 Quickly, hanging up the phone, he dished out his usual banter.
 I just sat and took it all in, because I knew how much I missed it.
 Finally, he would go into the bedside drawer, digging until he found the bank card.

 “I need a case of coke.
 Look and see if it have fabric softener, laundry detergent and bleach.”
 Handing me the bank card, he said “Here, you know the pin.”
 It was like I had never left or I hadn’t been gone for a year and a half.
 “Oh!
 Buy some Magnum ice cream while you’re out, and take out some money from the ATM for meh.”

 Quickly I would go.
 It was like an immediate impulse that became second nature.
 As I was walking out the door to run his errands, he said, “You know I love you very much.”